Non-Hermitian free-fermion critical systems and logarithmic conformal field theory

 With a periodic boundary condition in space, both zero and nonzero fermionic modes are present.
 Diagonalizing the Hamiltonian via mode expansions of $\psi_\pm^L$ and $(\psi_\pm^R)^\dagger$ yields the total Hamiltonian and momentum~\cite{SM}:

-where the effective Fermi velocity is $v_F=\pm\sqrt{v^2+u\Delta}$ and the mode operators satisfy the biorthogonal anti-commutation relations $\{\psi_{\alpha,0}^L,(\psi_{\beta,0}^{R})^{\dagger}\}=\delta_{\alpha\beta}$ and $\{B_m^L,(B_n^R)^{\dagger}\}=\{C_m^L,(C_n^R)^{\dagger}\}=\delta_{mn}$, with all remaining anticommutators vanishing.
+where the effective Fermi velocity is $v_F=\sqrt{v^2+u\Delta}$ and the mode operators satisfy the biorthogonal anti-commutation relations $\{\psi_{\alpha,0}^L,(\psi_{\beta,0}^{R})^{\dagger}\}=\delta_{\alpha\beta}$ and $\{B_m^L,(B_n^R)^{\dagger}\}=\{C_m^L,(C_n^R)^{\dagger}\}=\delta_{mn}$, with all remaining anticommutators vanishing.
 In the presence of PT symmetry, $u\Delta$ is real, and we require $v^2>-u\Delta$ so that $v_F$ is also real.
 The spectrum is gapless in the scaling limit $L\to\infty$ and exhibits linear dispersion in momentum.
 The appearance of such a linear spectrum in the presence of a second-order spatial derivative reflects an accidental relativistic structure of the theory, even though Lorentz symmetry is not manifest in the action.

 The gaplessness of the system is somewhat counterintuitive from a naive RG viewpoint: $\Delta$ has positive mass dimension and would be regarded as relevant, whereas $u$ has negative mass dimension and seems irrelevant.
-In the present non-Hermitian free theory, however, these parameters enter low-energy observables through marginal the combination $u\Delta$, e.g., through the renormalized velocity $v_F$.
+In the present non-Hermitian free theory, however, these parameters enter low-energy observables through marginal combination $u\Delta$, e.g., through the renormalized velocity $v_F$.

-There are four types of excitations identified from~\eqref{Hamiltonian_momentum}: right-moving particle $(B_m^R)^{\dagger}|0\rangle$ and antiparticle $B_{-m}^L|0\rangle$, and left-moving particle $(C_{-m}^R)^{\dagger}|0\rangle$ and antiparticle $C_{m}^L|0\rangle$, all with $m>0$ and with $|0\rangle$ denoting the vacuum.
+There are four types of excitations identified from~\eqref{Hamiltonian_momentum}: right-moving particles and antiparticles created by $(B_m^R)^{\dagger}$ and $B_{-m}^L$, respectively, and left-moving particles and antiparticles created by $(C_{-m}^R)^{\dagger}$ and $C_m^L$, respectively, all with $m>0$.
 When $\Delta=0$, the spectrum is essentially that of a massless Dirac theory, despite the presence of the non-Hermitian term $u\neq 0$.
 In this case the theory can be mapped to the Hermitian theory ($\Delta=u=0$) by a similarity transformation while preserving the spectrum.
 When $\Delta\neq 0$, the zero-mode sector becomes non-diagonalizable, suggesting a critical theory distinct from the Hermitian case.

 \textit{Conformal invariance---} Given the gapless spectrum with linear dispersion, it is natural to ask whether the theory realizes full two-dimensional conformal symmetry, as is generally the case for Hermitian gapless theories in 1+1 dimensions.
 A standard diagnostic is whether the theory admits a traceless energy-momentum tensor.
 The canonical energy-momentum tensor $T_c^{\mu\nu}$ (with $\mu,\nu=t,x$) derived from the Lagrangian density in~\eqref{PTsymm_action} has trace